• Home

 Trinity Lutheran education series

 All events are free and open to the public.
-Pre-registration is strongly encouraged.
-A free optional meal will be provided, as well as time to network with other community-minded people and organizations.
-This series is made possible through the work of Trinity Lutheran Church, the SOU Faith Community Housing Committee, and the ELCA.
+Unless otherwise notes, they take place the first Thursday of the month at Trinity Lutheran Church (1108 E 8th St, Duluth), with breakfast and registration and 8:30am and program from 9-11am.
+Pre-registration is encouraged but walk ins welcome.
+Breakfast provided (vegetarian and gf options available), as well as time to network with other community-minded people and organizations.
+This series is made possible thanks to Trinity Lutheran Church, the SOU Faith Community Housing Committee, the Northeastern Minnesota Synod of the ELCA, and our presenters.

 December 4, 2025: Substance Use, Harm Reduction and Recovery